aibrahimCodes/BplusBrowser/README.md

 # BplusBrowser
-A full WebBrowser written in C# with History, bookmark and optmitesed features.
-The project was devloped for a school competiation.
+A full web browser written in C# with History, bookmark, and optimized features.
+The project was developed for Highschool competition.